rohe/oidctest/docs/OIDCtesting/OPtest/web.rst

 ENT_PATH
 ++++++++

-*passed on to a test tool instance*
-A path to where the test configurations are stored.
+*passed on to the configuration of a test tool instance* A path to where the test configurations are stored.
 The confirations are stored in a tree of the form <issuer identifier>/<tag> like this::